Table of Contents

 But some concerns remain about Avastin.
 As Harvard Medical School points out, people can and do develop eye infections after using Avastin, and some have lost their sight as a result.
-Very cautious doctors might prefer to use the more expensive medications to ensure that this tragic problem doesn't happen to their patients.
+Very cautious doctors might prefer to use the more expensive medications to ensure that this tragic problem does not happen to their patients.

 Sometimes, patients are asked to choose.
 Experts say that insurance plans like Medicare cover all of these medications, so doctors and patients have power.
 But patients limited by high copayments and minimal coverage might be asked to pick up some or all of the cost differences, should they demand a more expensive medication.
-For some patients, that's not ideal.
+For some patients, that is not ideal.